VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do Federal Reserve Bank of New York — Data & Statistics and World Bank Open Data (data.worldbank.org) both support?
+What's the difference between Federal Reserve Bank of New York - Data & Statistics and World Bank Open Data (data.worldbank.org)?

-Do Federal Reserve Bank of New York — Data & Statistics and World Bank Open Data (data.worldbank.org) require subscriptions?
+How much do Federal Reserve Bank of New York - Data & Statistics and World Bank Open Data (data.worldbank.org) cost?

-Both Federal Reserve Bank of New York — Data & Statistics and World Bank Open Data (data.worldbank.org) keep freemium access with optional paid upgrades, so you can trial each platform before committing.
+Good news—both Federal Reserve Bank of New York - Data & Statistics and World Bank Open Data (data.worldbank.org) offer free plans.
+You can try each platform without commitment and only pay when you need premium features.

-How can you access Federal Reserve Bank of New York — Data & Statistics and World Bank Open Data (data.worldbank.org)?
+Do Federal Reserve Bank of New York - Data & Statistics and World Bank Open Data (data.worldbank.org) have APIs?

-Both Federal Reserve Bank of New York — Data & Statistics and World Bank Open Data (data.worldbank.org) prioritize web or desktop access.
-Investors wanting a mobile-first workflow may need to rely on responsive web views.
+Should I choose Federal Reserve Bank of New York - Data & Statistics or World Bank Open Data (data.worldbank.org)?

-Federal Reserve Bank of New York — Data & Statistics differentiates itself with Markets Data Dashboard: one stop for Desk operations and reference rates (repos/RRP, Treasury & Agency MBS operations, liquidity swaps, SOMA holdings, Primary Dealer Statistics)., Reference rates administered by NY Fed: EFFR, OBFR, SOFR (plus BGCR/TGCR/Tri‑party GC), with stated daily publication times., and SOFR Averages (30/90/180‑day) & SOFR Index (index = 1.00000000 on April 2, 2018) with methodology notes., whereas World Bank Open Data (data.worldbank.org) stands out for Programmatic access to nearly 16,000 time-series indicators across 45+ databases, with many series spanning over 50 years., Indicators API requires no key and supports both JSON and XML responses with flexible query styles., and Query capacity includes up to 60 indicators per call, subject to URL length limits..
+Choose Federal Reserve Bank of New York - Data & Statistics if you need Markets Data Dashboard: one stop for Desk operations and reference rates (repos/RRP, Treasury & Agency MBS operations, liquidity swaps, SOMA holdings, Primary Dealer Statistics)., and Reference rates administered by NY Fed: EFFR, OBFR, SOFR (plus BGCR/TGCR/Tri‑party GC), with stated daily publication times..
+Go with World Bank Open Data (data.worldbank.org) if Programmatic access to nearly 16,000 time-series indicators across 45+ databases, with many series spanning over 50 years., and V2 Indicators API requires no key and supports both JSON and XML responses with flexible query styles. better fits how you invest.

 Curation & Accuracy